silesiocarvalho/automation_cisco_nexus/Configure Cisco NX-OS Using Ansible.md

 # install ansible
 python3 -m pip install ansible

+# In order to use the paramiko connection plugin or modules that require paramiko, install the required module

+python3 -m pip install paramiko python3 -m pip install ansible-pylibssh

 # test if ansible is running ok
 ansible localhost -m ping
 ```